 - two doses of the MMR (measles, mumps and rubella) vaccine (or titers if applicable)

-- three does of hepatitis B vaccine (or titers if applicable)
+- three doses of hepatitis B vaccine (or titers if applicable)

 - three doses of a tetanus-diphtheria vaccine (including at least one Tdap dose within the past 10 years)